Nuffle-Labs/bridge-sdk-rs/bridge-cli/README.md

 The CLI can be configured in multiple ways (in order of precedence):

-1. Environment variables (preffered way)
+1. Command-line arguments
-2. Command-line arguments
+2. Environment variables (preferred way)
 3. Configuration file
 4. Default values